Arrival in Krimml

 - Fly to Salzburg or to Munich.

-- Parking: free public parking.
+- Parking: free public parking, no reservation necessary.